AtsushiSakai/PythonRobotics/docs/modules/mapping/normal_vector_estimation/normal_vector_estimation_main.rst

 `RANdam SAmpling Consensus(RANSAC) <https://en.wikipedia.org/wiki/Random_sample_consensus>`_
 to estimate a plane and a normal vector.

+RANSAC is a robust estimation methods for data set with outliers.

-This method is as follows:
+This RANSAC based normal vector estimation method is as follows:

 #.
 Select 3 points randomly from the point cloud.